israelh88/Capstone-Google_Advanced_Data_Analytics/README.md

   - X_tr, X_test, y_tr, y_test and set test_size = 0.20.
   - Followed by X_train, X_val, y_train, y_val with test_size = 0.25.
 - Set stratify = y due to the imbalanced data.
-- Used the "validate" set to evaluate the model’s performance during training and tune hyperparameters.
+- Used a validation set to evaluate the model’s performance.

 ### Modeling: XGBoost Binomial Classification
 - Instantiated the XGBoost classifier and set objective='binary:logistic'.